fiona-na/fiona-na.github.io/README.md

 Inside the styles folder, there is a file called tweakable.scss which can be used to easily modify things within the app such as colors and text fonts.

-If there are any issues or something need clarification, please let me know.
+If there are any issues or something needs clarification, please let me know.

 ## Dependencies